“Let’s host the main holiday meal at our place,” always seems like a good idea at first.

 Let the love in!
-Relying upon your loved ones to prop you up, lend some advice or just tell a few jokes is vital to a successful holiday event.
+Relying on your loved ones to prop you up, lend some advice or just tell a few jokes is vital to a successful holiday event.
 Laughter relieves tension.
-It’s like getting an emotional massage.
+It’s like getting an emotional message.
 The fabulous Lucille Ball had it right—life will get zany and humor is important.
 Learn to roll with it.

 It’s the time of year when we celebrate our health and happiness.
 Keep your scale on your good side, take time for YOU, and you’ll also slash stress and be able to enjoy the holidays’ finer things: family, friends, and health!
 Happy holidays!